bids-standard/bep001/Proposal_RepetitionTime.md

 "the period of time … between the beginning of a pulse sequence and the beginning of the succeeding (essentially identical) pulse sequence".
 Note that although this would typically be called `RepetitionTime` please use `RepetitionTimeExcitation` for structural scans with multiple excitations as `RepetitionTime` is already defined as the amount of time that it takes to acquire a single volume in section 8.3.3 and to distinguish it from `RepetitionTimePreparation`.

 * `RepetitionTimePreparation`: The period of time in seconds that it takes a preparation pulse block (prepulse) to re-appear at the beginning of the succeeding (essentially identical) pulse sequence.
-Common examples of preparation blocks are:<br />
+Common examples of preparation blocks are:<br /><br />
    &nbsp; `Inversion prepulse`: An (spatially selective or non-selective) inversion RF pulse applied prior to the excitation pulse to prepare a desired tissue contrast.
 Typically to create higher levels of T1 weighting.<br /> &nbsp;`Magnetization transfer prepulse`: Spectrally selective (off-resonant) RF pulse(s) that is/are applied prior to the excitation pulse to saturate protons associated with macromolecules.<br /><br />
 Please use RepetitionTimePrepation to define the segment (overall or outer) repetition time (TR), if you need to reserve `RepetitionTimeExcitation` field for the readout (echo-train or inner) TR.
-For example, in the MP2RAGE sequence RepetitionTimePreperation corresponds to the MP2RAGE_TR, whereas RepetitionTimeExcitation stands for the TR within individual readout blocks.
+For example, in the MP2RAGE sequence, RepetitionTimePreperation corresponds to the MP2RAGE_TR, whereas RepetitionTimeExcitation stands for the TR within individual readout blocks.

 ```diff
 + * `RepetitionTimeExcitation`: The time in seconds between successive